VallariAg/Blog/content/blog/scopeInJS/index.md

 ```
  The contents inside a module file are treated as if enclosed in a scope closure, just like function-closure modules we just saw.

+This article was written while reading "You don't know JS: Scope & Closures".
+To get a better understanding of the topics discussed with more examples, I suggest to read the book.
 ## References

 - [You don't know JS: Scope & Closures](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/scope%20&%20closures/README.md#you-dont-know-js-scope--closures)